mariadb-corporation/MaxScale/Documentation/Filters/Cache.md

      it implies that there will be synchronization between threads, on the other hand that all threads will use data fetched by any thread.
    * `thread_specific`: The cached data is specific to a thread.
-On the one hand it implies that no synchonization is needed between threads, on the other hand that the very same data may be fetched and stored multiple times.
+On the one hand it implies that no synchronization is needed between threads, on the other hand that the very same data may be fetched and stored multiple times.